27thAberdeenScoutGroup/jekyll-scouts_uk_2018/README.md

 In all cases the img has a class of youth-approved-seal and is enclosed by a link to the scheme on Scouts Scotland's website.

-#### Ability to display twitter content (provided by [jekyll-twitter-plugin](https://github.com/rob-murray/jekyll-twitter-plugin))

-If a section has a social_links.twitter value and the screen is wide enough then their last five tweets will be displayed at the side of the page.
 #### Basic search engine optimisation (provided by [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag))

 #### Selection of images/assets